Wyndham Clark Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- In the past five years, this is Clark's first time playing at The Sentry.
+- This is Clark's first time playing at The Sentry in the past five years.

 Clark's Recent Performances